 Led by an experienced management team which has executed over $5.6 B in deals in the mining space over the last few decades, and its recently inked partnership with Endeavor Silver, Max is cashed up and set to drill throughout 2023.

-Grit Capital Corporation is a publisher of financial information, not an investment advisor.
-We do not provide personalized or individualized investment advice or information that is tailored to the needs of any particular recipient.
+Grit is a publisher of financial information, not an investment advisor.
+Grit does not provide personalized or individualized investment advice or information that is tailored to the needs of any particular recipient.
+Grit does not guarantee the accuracy or completeness of the information provided in this page.
+All statements and expressions herein are the sole opinion of the author or paid advertiser.

 No statement or expression of opinion, or any other matter herein, directly or indirectly, is an offer or the solicitation of an offer to buy or sell the securities or financial instruments mentioned.